 Who Are Wolf And Gypsy?

-Wolf and Gypsy are a Manchester brand with a deep passion for creating stylish, ethical and meaningful jewellery pieces.
+Wolf and Zephyr are a Manchester brand with a deep passion for creating stylish, ethical and meaningful jewellery pieces.

 As a result of this they are unquestionably a very ethical brand from which to purchase jewellery pieces.